The Beginning, Christian Schloe

 Clare already describes her cancer-eaten femur and hip as looking like delicate Belgium lace.
 That’s her choice of seeing the beauty in her being.
 (Writing that chokes me up.)

-I want to think and feel positive, breathing in those things I learn from Thich Nhat Hanh about acceptance, impermanence, and letting go around dying.
-I ponder the idea that there is no coming and no going, and that we carry those we love in our heart.
+I want to think and feel positive, breathing in those things I learned from Thich Nhat Hanh about acceptance, impermanence, and letting go.
+I ponder the idea that there is no coming and no going and that we carry those we love in our hearts.
 I believe this.

-I can have strong faith (which to me means confidence + trust) and therefore peace, while at the same time feel deeply sad and angry.
+At the same time, I know about dual, opposing feelings and thoughts.
+I can have strong faith (which to me means confidence + trust) and, therefore, peace while at the same time feeling deeply sad and angry.

 Clare tells how her doctors march her down to chemo after showing her the scans.
 No waiting.
 A new infusion drug must be administered.
 Time to treat.
 Now.